 This assortment of facts comes primarily from science and nature, though tidbits from history, current events, and pop culture do appear from time to time, along with some original fiction.
 The only common theme throughout - they pique my interest and curiosity.
 I hope you enjoy them as well.
-I will try to post something new every Friday unless occupied with other life events, so please check in on the weekend, or better still, follow me on twitter.
+I will try to post something new from time to time, so please check in now and then, or better still, follow me on twitter or facebook.
 Feedback and suggestions are welcome.

 Add this website to your favorites - this creates a new bookmark for you.